We implement a planned programme of risk based food law interventions

 There is a national scoring scheme used by all local authorities in Scotland.

-However, if there are serious problems which need to be fixed then officers will carry out revisits as required, and take formal action against the business to ensure standards are improved.
+However, if there are serious problems that need to be fixed then officers will carry out revisits as required, and take formal action against the business to ensure standards are improved.

 Serious concerns are not ignored.
-The businesses score can go up or down following an intervention depending on the level of compliance found.
+The business' score can go up or down following an intervention depending on the level of compliance found.